Are you packing for university and leaving the comfort of your own home and kitchen for the first time...

 It seems like the white on white kitchen trend has (finally) died down and has left room for a more creative approach: a clash between light and darker pigments.
 While there are plenty of options to consider when striving for distinctiveness in your projects, this is an easy to execute and sure-to-impress trend to hop on in 2020.

-Pictured below is part of the communal space of 42 Adelaide Road, London, where we have featured this design trend.
+Pictured below is part of the communal space of one of our Cribs where we have featured this design trend.

 8. A Velvet Comeback